 What is biceps tendon subluxation?

-The biceps muscle attaches to bone via tendons—two at the shoulder and one in the elbow.
-At the shoulder, one of the attachments is known as the “long head,” a thin tendinous structure (about half the diameter of the little finger) that runs in a groove at the front of the shoulder before entering the shoulder joint.
-The groove is bordered on three sides by bone (the “bicipital ridge”), with a “roof” covered by the “transverse humeral ligament.”
+The biceps muscle attaches to bone via tendons; two at the shoulder and one in the elbow.
+At the shoulder, one of the attachments is known as the “long head,” a thin tendinous structure that runs in a groove at the front of the shoulder before entering the shoulder joint.
+The groove is bordered on three sides by bone (the “bicipital ridge”), with a “roof” covered by the transverse humeral ligament.

-Infrequently, the soft tissue restraints that maintain the biceps long head tendon position within the groove can be injured, allowing the tendon to sublux, or partially dislocate in and out of its groove.
-This rarely occurs without other shoulder problems.
-It is most often associated with a partial or complete tear of the subscapularis tendon, the rotator cuff tendon in the front of the shoulder.
+Occasionally, the soft tissue restraints that maintain the position of the long head of the biceps tendon within the groove can be injured, allowing the tendon to sublux, or partially dislocate in and out of its groove.
+This occurrence is often associated with a partial or complete tear of the subscapularis tendon, the rotator cuff tendon in the front of the shoulder.

 How does biceps tendon subluxation occur?

-Subluxation most commonly occurs due to degenerative failure of the upper portion of the subscapularis tendon of the rotator cuff.
+Subluxation often occurs due to degenerative failure of the upper portion of the subscapularis tendon of the rotator cuff.
 Rarely, acute traumatic injury can compromise the tendon sheath over the groove, allowing the tendon to become unstable.

 What increases the risk?

 - Contact sports, throwing sports, weightlifting and bodybuilding

 - Heavy labor

 - Inadequate warm-up before activity